God’s Purpose in Abortion Pain

 “The pain is sticking in my throat.
 I can’t swallow it anymore.
 I must face the truth of my sin in choosing abortion!”
 I responded.

 As I waited for my abortion recovery class to begin, I thought of other fast ways to heal.
 Perhaps sharing my secret publicly could be a way to obtain quick healing?
-Being the first woman to speak publicly about my abortion on a radio show that reached millions should have earned me some relief, right?
+Being the first woman to speak publicly about my abortion on a radio broadcast that reached millions should have earned me some relief, right?
 Wrong.

-Today I’m fully grateful that God loved me enough to know that the process of grieving was good for my heart.
+I’m fully grateful that God loved me enough to know that the process of grieving was good for my heart.
 By withholding immediate healing, God’s discipline was to let me face every angle of the pain of this choice.
 He would also use this healing season to teach me love for others who had yet to be reached with the hope of His healing.

 Just as Jesus needed to come to earth to “walk in our shoes” as humans, I needed to walk through and understand my own pain before I could help anyone else.
-In Psalm 94:12-15 NIV David writes, Blessed is the one you discipline, Lord, the one you teach from your law; you grant them relief from days of trouble, till a pit is dug for the wicked.
+In Psalm 94:12-15, David writes, Blessed is the one you discipline, Lord, the one you teach from your law; you grant them relief from days of trouble, till a pit is dug for the wicked.
 For the Lord will not reject his people; he will never forsake his inheritance.
 Judgment will again be founded on righteousness, and all the upright in heart will follow it.

 If God simply removed the pain, we may not learn the intimate details of His love, mercy and grace.
 This pain is something we need to understand in order to avoid sinning in the future, as revealed in Hebrews 12:7-11: Endure hardship as discipline; God is treating you as his children.
 For what children are not disciplined by their father?
 If you are not disciplined—and everyone undergoes discipline—then you are not legitimate, not true sons and daughters at all.
 Moreover, we have all had human fathers who disciplined us and we respected them for it.
 How much more should we submit to the Father of spirits and live!
 They disciplined us for a little while as they thought best; but God disciplines us for our good, in order that we may share in his holiness.
 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.